The Conspiracy Theory That Richard Petty’s 200th and Final NASCAR Cup Series Victory Was Staged Due to the Very Special Guest in Attendance

 There are very few drivers — if any — in motorsports history bigger than Richard Petty.

 Over the course of 35 years in the NASCAR Cup Series, “The King” accumulated an incredible 200 victories, close to double the amount of second-place David Pearson (105), 712 top-10 finishes, 123 poles, a record seven wins at the Daytona 500, and seven Cup Series titles, which ties him with Jimmie Johnson and Dale Earnhardt for the most in history.

-Ronald Reagan, for whom Richard Petty campaigned in North Carolina, was in attendance for the 1984 NASCAR Firecracker 400
+Ronald Reagan, for whom Richard Petty campaigned in North Carolina, attended the 1984 NASCAR Firecracker 400

-It’s not often NASCAR holds a race on a Wednesday but that was the case on July 4, 1984, at famed Daytona International Speedway and President Ronald Reagan marked the occasion by giving the “Start your engines” command from Air Force One on his way to the race.
+It’s not often NASCAR holds a race on a Wednesday.
+But that happened on July 4, 1984, at the famed Daytona International Speedway.
+President Ronald Reagan marked the occasion by giving the “Start your engines” command from Air Force One on his way to the race.

-Upon arriving to the track, Reagan, who became the first U.S. president to ever attend a NASCAR race, first stopped by the press box before being escorted to his suite and watched as Richard Petty took on 41 other drivers in the Firecracker 400.
+Upon arriving at the track, Reagan, who became the first U.S. president ever to attend a NASCAR race, first stopped by the press box before being escorted to his suite and watched as Richard Petty took on 41 other drivers in the Firecracker 400.

-Petty, who made his living by mostly going left, has never hidden the fact that he prefers the right when it comes to politics and attended numerous events in his home state of North Carolina in support of Reagan during his re-election campaign, which ties into the conspiracy theory.
+Petty, who made his living by mostly going left, has never hidden the fact that he prefers the right when it comes to politics.
+He attended numerous events in his home state of North Carolina in support of Reagan during his re-election campaign, which ties into the conspiracy theory.

 NASCAR conspiracy theorists believe Richard Petty won the Firecracker 400 because Ronald Reagan was in the stands

 As mentioned, Ronald Reagan was the first U.S. president ever to attend a NASCAR race, which meant the 1984 Firecracker 400 was getting a lot of attention.